 Mr. Qirngnuq (interpretation): Thank you, Mr. Speaker.
-I also thank the minister for his good responses on that important issue.
-This will be my last question, Mr. Speaker. (interpretation ends) In response to my colleague's questions regarding travel during this COVID-19 pandemic, the minister indicated that there may be some additional delays for travellers who need to stay at the isolation hubs before returning to Nunavut.
+I also thank the minister for his good response on that important issue.
+This will be my last question I am going to ask, Mr. Speaker. (interpretation ends) In response to my colleague's questions regarding travel during this COVID-19 pandemic, the minister indicated that there may be some additional delays for travellers who need to stay at the isolation hubs before returning to Nunavut.

-Can the minister elaborate further on how travel arrangements are set up to also take into account such factors as flight delays due to weather or the lack of space in an isolation hub? (interpretation) Thank you, Mr. Speaker.
+Can the minister elaborate further on how travel arrangements are set up to also take into account such factors as flight delays due to weather or the lack of space in isolation hubs? (interpretation) Thank you, Mr. Speaker.